IGinX-THU/IGinX/docs/quickStarts/IginXByDocker-EnglishVersion.md

 ````

-Then use the maven plugin to build the IginX image:
+Then use the maven plugin to build the IGinX image:

 ```shell
 $ mvn package shade:shade -pl core -DskipTests docker:build